SARS-CoV-2 Beta variant

-The Beta variant, (B.1.351), was a variant of SARS-CoV-2, the virus that causes COVID-19.
-One of several SARS-CoV-2 variants initially believed to be of particular importance, it was first detected in the Nelson Mandela Bay metropolitan area of the Eastern Cape province of South Africa in October 2020, which was reported by the country's health department on 18 December 2020.
+The Beta variant (B.1.351) was a variant of SARS-CoV-2, the virus that causes COVID-19.
+One of several SARS-CoV-2 variants initially believed to be of particular importance, it was first detected in the Nelson Mandela Bay metropolitan area of the Eastern Cape province of South Africa in late October 2020, which was reported by the country's health department on 18 December 2020.
 Phylogeographic analysis suggests this variant emerged in the Nelson Mandela Bay area in July or August 2020.

 The World Health Organization labelled the variant as Beta variant, not to replace the scientific name but as a name for the public to commonly refer to.
 The WHO considers it to be a variant of concern no longer in circulation.

 Names

 The variant is also known as the South African variant.

 Mutations

 There are three mutations of particular interest in the spike region of the lineage B.1.351 genome: